kernja/esoteric-picture-extractor/README.md

 1. Source file path (e.g., `C:\foo.dat`)
 2. Destination folder path (e.g, `C:\exportContents`)
-3. Mode (e.g., `ALL`, `WMF`, `GZIP`, `HPI`, `JFIF`, `PNG`, `BZ2`, or `JP2`)
+3. Mode (e.g., comma separated values of `WMF`, `EMF`, `GZIP`, `HPI`, `JFIF`, `PNG`, `BZ2`, or `JP2`)

 A sample data file named `combinedFiles.dat` is located within the `testFiles` folder.
 It is made up by concatenating numerous files together, which are also available for review reference.
 Running the application against the sample data file will decompose it back into individual files.

-## Technology Stack
+### Technology Stack

 The solution is written with:
 * .NET 8
 * Magick.Net (only for merging HPI layers together, see below)

+### Stream Process Pipeline

+All files are processed with the following workflow:
+1. Read bytes in sequential order
+2. Isolate individual files based on magic bytes
+3. *(Optional)* Perform additional transformations on each individual file
+4. Write file to disk

 ## Background

 Before Internet access became ubiquitous, people could only access a small selection of clip-art when creating documents and presentations.
-Options were typically limited to what came included with installed office productivity software.
+Options were typically limited to what came included with their installed office productivity software.
 However, it was possible to buy clip-art collections on floppy disks and CDs like the one shown below.

 ![12,000 Clip Art by COSMI cd case cover](./img/cosmi-clipart-cdcase.jpg)